kamurathegit/quiz2group2/README.md

 Show Your Skills: Solve the problem and enter your answer.
 Instant Feedback: Get immediate feedback on your answer, whether it's a hit or a miss.
 Level Up: As you progress, the difficulty increases, keeping you engaged and learning.
+Technologies Used
+HTML: For structuring the webpage.
+CSS: For styling and layout.
+JavaScript: For game logic and interactivity.